Fumiko Takano: Life

 Her first short story collection Zettai Anzen Kamisori, named after her professional debut, was published by Hakusensha in 1982 in an unusual A5 format and with a cover design by Garo editor Minami Shinbo.
 The short story collection was a critical success.
 In the beginning of the 1980s, she was working as a secretary at the small publisher Kitansha.
 Her husband Kyoichiro Akiyama also worked for this publisher and edited, among others, some of Katsuhiro Otomo's short story collections.
 Kitansha published Takano's second short story collection Otomodachi in 1983.

 In the late 1980s, she focused completely on her manga career.
 She drew two series, Lucky Jō-chan no Atarashii Shigoto (1986–1987) and Ruki-san (1988–1992).
 She also continued publishing short stories in the magazine Petit Flower until the early 1990s.

-Her output slowed then in the mid 1990s, as she felt tired of producing: "I couldn’t work at the rate I used to, and I started to notice the younger generation catching up to me, and I started thinking, like, what am I supposed to do once I’m tired of this?"
-From 1996 until 2001, she published four short stories in the alternative manga magazines Comic Are! and Comic Cue as well as the seinen manga magazine Afternoon.
+Her output slowed then in the mid-1990s, as she felt tired of producing: "I couldn’t work at the rate I used to, and I started to notice the younger generation catching up to me, and I started thinking, like, what am I supposed to do once I’m tired of this?"
+From 1996 until 2001, she published four short stories in the alternative manga magazines Comic Are! and Comic Cue as well as the seinen manga magazine Monthly Afternoon.
 These were published under Afternoon's imprint at Kodansha as the short story collection Kiiroi Hon in 2002.
-She didn't publish any book after the release of Kiiroi Hon until Dimitri Tomkins was released first as a web comic and then as a book in 2014.
+She did not publish any book after the release of Kiiroi Hon until Dimitri Tomkins was released first as a web comic and then as a book in 2014.

 Style

 Most of her manga are short stories rather than series.
-In hear early work, she experimented with several different genres, among them samurai stories, social satires and love stories.
+In her early work, she experimented with several different genres, among them samurai stories, social satires and love stories.

 Takano only draws manga when she feels like it.
 In an interview, she said she regularly has to step away from fiction, both in terms of reading and creating it.
 She published only relatively few works since then and is considered to be an exceptionally slow artist in the manga industry, as only seven books of hers have been published as of July 2023.